Ian Wilmut: Awards and honours

 In 1998 he received the Lord Lloyd of Kilgerran Award and the Golden Plate Award of the American Academy of Achievement.

-Wilmut was appointed Order of the British Empire (OBE) in 1999 and a Fellow of the Royal Society (FRS) in 2002.
-He is also an elected Fellow of the Academy of Medical Sciences in 1999 and Fellow of the Royal Society of Edinburgh.
+Wilmut was appointed Officer of the Order of the British Empire (OBE) in the 1999 Birthday Honours "for services to Embryo Development" and a Fellow of the Royal Society (FRS) in 2002.
+He was also an elected Fellow of the Academy of Medical Sciences in 1999 and Fellow of the Royal Society of Edinburgh in 2000.
 He was elected an EMBO Member in 2003.
+In the same year, he was awarded the Ernst Schering Prize.

 In 1997 Wilmut was Time magazine man of the year runner up.
-He was knighted in the 2008 New Year Honours.
+He was knighted in the 2008 New Year Honours for services to science.